+Under the HALEU Demonstration Contract, Centrus completed construction of a cascade of sixteen AC100M centrifuges in Piketon, Ohio, for the DOE to demonstrate HALEU production.
 The HALEU Demonstration Contract was originally set to expire on June 1, 2022.
-However, the DOE extended the Contract to November 30, 2022 with closeout activities to be completed later this year.
-Due to challenges DOE experienced in providing withdrawal cylinders as government furnished equipment, the DOE elected to change the scope of the HALEU Demonstration Contract and moved the operational portion of the demonstration to a new, competitively-awarded contract that would provide for operations beyond the term of the HALEU Demonstration Contract.
+However, the DOE extended the HALEU Demonstration Contract to November 30, 2022 with closeout activities to be completed this year.
+Due to challenges the DOE experienced in providing withdrawal cylinders as government furnished equipment, the DOE elected to change the scope of the HALEU Demonstration Contract and moved the operational portion of the demonstration to a new, competitively awarded contract that provides for operations beyond the term of the HALEU Demonstration Contract.
 DOE incrementally funded the HALEU Demonstration Contract with total funding to date of \$173.0 million.

-On November 10, 2022, after a competitive solicitation, the DOE awarded the HALEU Operation Contract to the Company with work beginning December 1, 2022.
+On November 10, 2022, after a competitive solicitation, the DOE awarded the HALEU Operation Contract to the Company and work began on December 1, 2022.
 The base contract value is approximately \$150 million in two phases through 2024.
-Phase 1 includes an approximately \$30 million cost share contribution from Centrus matched by approximately \$30 million from the DOE to complete construction of the cascade, begin operations and produce the initial 20 kilograms of HALEU UF6 by December 31, 2023.
+Phase 1 includes an approximately \$30 million cost share contribution from Centrus matched by approximately \$30 million from the DOE to complete construction of the cascade, begin operations and produce the initial 20 kilograms of HALEU UF6 by no later than December 31, 2023.

-Phase 2 of the contract includes continued operations and maintenance, and production for a full year at an annual production rate of 900 kilograms of HALEU UF6, by no later than December 31, 2024.
-The DOE will own the HALEU produced from the demonstration cascade and Centrus will be compensated on a cost-plus-incentive-fee basis, with an expected Phase 2 contract value of approximately \$90 million, subject to appropriations.
+Phase 2 of the contract includes continued operations and maintenance, and production for a full year at an annual production rate of 900 kilograms of HALEU UF6.
+The DOE will own the HALEU produced from the demonstration cascade and Centrus will be compensated on a cost-plus-incentive-fee basis, with an expected Phase 2 contract value of approximately \$90 million, subject to Congressional appropriations.
 The HALEU Operation Contract also gives DOE options to pay for up to nine additional years of production from the cascade beyond the base contract; those options are at the DOE's sole discretion and subject to the availability of Congressional appropriations.
 Concurrently, pursuant to an amendment to our lease for the Piketon facility, the DOE assumed all D&D liabilities arising out of the HALEU Operation Contract.
-At this time, work is progressing on-schedule and on-budget for production of the initial 20 kilograms of HALEU UF6.
-DOE is funding the contract incrementally with total funding to date of \$33.0 million.